-Pre-Trial Chamber can add offenses, modes of liability to closing orders: In deciding whether to include offenses and modes of liability requested by prosecutors, Pre-Trial Chamber has right to decide independently on legal characterization of acts that are part of investigation.
+Pre-Trial Chamber can add offenses, modes of liability to closing orders: In deciding whether to include offenses and modes of liability requested by prosecutors, Pre-Trial Chamber has right independently to decide on legal characterization of acts that are part of investigation.
 However, Pre-Trial Chamber is bound by same rules as investigating judges and by investigatory scope.